-XII.
-Unfinished Business

-A. Public Hearing and Possible Adoption on Ordinance #2025-04 Amending Chapter 175, "Zoning," Article XII.1, "Use and Dimensional Standards," of the Town Code to change the minimum front setback in the Office - Research 108 (OR) District on minor streets and collector roads.

-Chair Friedman MOVED to open the public hearing on Ordinance #2025-04.
-Councilor Ford SECONDED the motion.
-The motion PASSED on a unanimous roll call vote of 9-0.

-No one from the public was present or on Zoom to speak about the ordinance.

-Chair Friedman MOVED to close the public hearing.
-Councilor Needell SECONDED the motion.
+1 2 XII.
+U Infinished Business 3 4 A. Public Hearing and Possible Adoption on Ordinance #2025-04 Amending Chapter 5 175, "Zoning," Article XII.1, "Use and Dimensional Standards," of the Town Code to 6 change the minimum front setback in the Office - Research 108 (OR) District on minor 7 streets and collector roads.
+8 9 Chair Friedman MOVED to open the public hearing on Ordinance #2025-04.
+10 Councilor Ford SECONDED the motion.
+The motion PASSED on a unanimous roll 11 call vote of 9-0.
+12 13 No one from the public was present or on Zoom to speak about the ordinance.
+14 15 Chair Friedman MOVED to close the public hearing.
+Councilor Needell SECONDED 16 the motion.
 The motion was APPROVED on a unanimous roll call vote of 9-0.

-Chair Friedman MOVED to adopt Ordinance 2025-04.
-Chair Pro Tem Lund SECONDED the motion.
-Chair Friedman opened discussion on the motion and there was none.
+17 18 Chair Friedman MOVED to adopt Ordinance 2025-04.
+Chair Pro Tem Lund 19 SECONDED the motion.
+Chair Friedman opened discussion on the motion and there 20 was none.
 The motion PASSED on a unanimous vote of 9-0.

-XIV.
-Approval of Minutes - March 17, 2025

-Councilor Vogt MOVED to approve the minutes of the March 17, 2025 meeting.

-Councilor Grant SECONDED the motion.
+21 VIV A 22 XIV.
+Approval of Minutes - March 17, 2025 23 Councilor Vogt MOVED to approve the minutes of the March 17, 2025 meeting.
+24 Councilor Grant SECONDED the motion.
 Chair Friedman opened discussion.

-Councilor Needell said she had submitted two minor changes.
-The motion PASSED on a roll call vote of 9-0.

-XVI.
-New Business

-A. Discussion of Administrator's Progress Report (as of March 31, 2025) on the list of approved 2024/25 Town Council Goals adopted on June 3, 2024.

-Councilor Needell asked how the goals and the town will be impacted by the reduction in UNH funding.

-Administrator Selig said he met with UNH President Chilton on the morning of April 7.
-He explained how the UNH cuts will almost certainly affect Durham and its residents.
-Administrator Selig said the town was prudent to put all its 10-year agreements with UNH on a year-to-year automatic renewal so none need to be renegotiated now.

-Councilor Burton said he doesn't think the Legislature understands the research mission of UNH, and that there is politics being played.
+25 Councilor Needell said she had submitted two minor changes.
+The motion PASSED on a 26 roll call vote of 9-0.
+27 28 XVI.
+New Business 29 A. Discussion of Administrator's Progress Report (as of March 31, 2025) on the list of 30 approved 2024/25 Town Council Goals adopted on June 3, 2024.
+31 32 Councilor Needell asked how the goals and the town will be impacted by the reduction in 33 UNH funding.
+34 35 Administrator Selig said he met with UNH President Chilton on the morning of April 7.
+36 He explained how the UNH cuts will almost certainly affect Durham and its residents.
+37 Administrator Selig said the town was prudent to put all its 10-year agreements with 38 UNH on a year-to-year automatic renewal so none need to be renegotiated now.
+39 40 Councilor Burton said he doesn't think the Legislature understands the research mission 11 of INH and that there is politics being played.
+He said he is concerned about a lack of of UNH, and that there is politics being played.
 He said he is concerned about a lack of respect for the university.

-On the Town Council's goals, Chair Friedman suggested a change on Page 5 under Item B, which reads "to develop and adopt an ordinance to increase the availability of a full range of housing types by April 2025."
-He said the goal is marked complete, but isn't because there are still three or four amendments being worked on so it is partially complete.
-He also noted under Item D, that the town is slowing work on the Planned Unit Development until a West Edge developer is chosen to get their input.
+On the Town Council's goals, Chair Friedman suggested a change on Page 5 under Item

+B, which reads "to develop and adopt an ordinance to increase the availability of a full range of housing types by April 2025."
+He said the goal is marked complete, but isn't